Opheodrys aestivus: Habitat and behavior

-The preferred habitat of O. aestivus is moist meadows and woodlands, often near water.
-It is highly arboreal, frequently found climbing in low vegetation, and is also a good swimmer.
+The preferred habitat of O. aestivus is moist meadows and woodlands, typically near water.
+It is highly arboreal, and prefers a narrow arboreal microhabitat of dense brush in edge situations.
+This microhabitat is found in a variety of habitats, such as lakeshores, streambanks, upland ravine. if kept in captivity it is recommended that it be in a taller enclosure with plenty of cover and climbing opportunities.
+It is frequently found climbing in low vegetation, and is also a good swimmer.
 However, it is often found on the ground as well.
 Unlike many snakes, it is largely diurnal.
 At night it is found coiled in the branches of trees.
 Preference is given to perches based upon distance from the shoreline, height of branches, and thickness of the individual branch.